alexeagleson/nextjs-fullstack-app-template/README.md

 This goes back to the **consistency is everything** point we made earlier.

 Next I am going to make a style module file that lives next to the component.
-By default NextJs gives you a `/styles` directory which I personally do not use, but if you prefer to keep all your styles in the same place that's a fine choice.
+By default Next.js gives you a `/styles` directory which I personally do not use, but if you prefer to keep all your styles in the same place that's a fine choice.
 I just prefer to keep them with the components.

 `BaseTemplate.module.css`
 ```css